c-a0/textgrid-to-csv/README.md

 Micro Absolute: The starting time for the syllable's microtiming interval

+Metric Length: The length (in beats) of the metric interval

+Micro Length: The length (in seconds) of the microtiming interval

 Metric Measure: Formatted as X.Y, where X is which measure of the song the syllable is in, Y is which beat of that measure the syllable is on

 Beat Strength: Out of tiers 1, 2, 3, and 4, which is the lowest number tier that the current metric interval lines up with?